devraj/zoom/README.md

 ### Data

 The data files are missing at present, I am cleaning them up and will leave detailed instructions on how the backend worked.
 There's a [Python library](http://pythonhosted.org/dbf/) that can speak the original [DBF](https://en.wikipedia.org/wiki/.dbf) file format in case you would be interested in inspecting the data.

+## Features

+The photography lab provided the following services:

+- Sales of cameras, films and accessories
+- Processing of films and printing photographs (various sizes)
+- Specialist processing such as [E-6](https://en.wikipedia.org/wiki/E-6_process)

+The business had direct customers (along with a loyal program) and agents (satellite businesses that would bring bulk work for processing and would be given a better price).

+Zoom was a multi user system with authorization.
+It features extensive reporting for the business (most printed on [dot matrix printers](https://en.wikipedia.org/wiki/Dot_matrix_printing)).